Step-by-Step Deadfire Modding Tutorial and Tools

 }

 After that, find the Fireball entry (Fireball_Aoe) in the previous file I mentioned.
-Copy this lines on that entry and paste it inside the “[]”:
+Copy these lines on that entry and paste it inside the “[]”:

 {